Biocodings/Anaquin/README.md

 Anaquin
 =======

-Anaquin is a C++/R bioinformatics framework for sequins, providing qualitative and quantitative control for next-generation sequencing.
+Anaquin is a C++/R bioinformatics framework for sequins, providing qualitative and quantitative controls for next-generation sequencing.
 The following fields are supported:

 <ul>
 <li>Transcriptome